Pennsylvania Fly Fishing 3 min read

 Best Time to Fish Hickory Creek

-The season for Hickory Creek is standard Pennsylvania trout season.
 Spring is the best time to visit because of the insect hatches, but visiting in the fall also has its advantages.
 In the fall, the larger brown trout get aggressive in preparation for spawning, and you will get to experience the beauty of autumn in Pennsylvania.

 Best Flies for Hickory Creek

-Here is a list of generally recommended fly patterns for Pennsylvania trout fishing, that will work on Hickory Creek.
+Here is a list of generally recommended fly patterns for Pennsylvania trout fishing that will work on Hickory Creek.

 • Little Blue Winged Olive (#16-20)